 Through cooperation with campus and state-wide minority participation groups, the

 in engineering.
-EMNL is collaborating with the NSF funded
+EMREL is collaborating with the NSF funded

 Louis Stokes Alliance for Minority Participation (LSAMP) and the